 9. For window organisation & snapping, use the Rectangle App

 The Rectangle app is a fantastic program that provides Mac users window snapping.
 You can adjust app windows to fit in the corner in an instant.

-By selecting display from the settings icon in the right-hand Menu Bar, you may simply switch between light and dark modes.
+By selecting display from the Settings icon in the right-hand Menu Bar, then clicking on Display, you may simply switch between light and dark modes.

 11. Best free video editing software for Mac

 iMovie and most other free video editing apps suck, so I would highly recommend this one by far.
 You can find our blog on the best video editing software available.

 To rename a file quickly and easily, highlight it by clicking it once, then click the Return key on your keyboard.
 When you’re finished, simply press the Return key again, and the new file name will be saved.

 You may add a signature to the preview app to sign papers fast and effortlessly.
 Go to the ‘Preview‘ app then navigate to > Tools > Annotate > Signature > Manage signatures.